Source: Jakers! The Adventures of Piggley Winks: "Good Neighbor"

-The following Frame, Focus and Follow-up suggestions are best suited for elementary school students using this video in an English language arts lesson.
+The following Frame, Focus and Follow-up suggestions are best suited for elementary school students using this video in an English language arts or social studies lesson.
 Be sure to modify the questions to meet your students' instructional needs.

 What is Frame, Focus and Follow-up?

 Frame (ELA) Think about a time when someone told you a story or read to you.
 What was that experience like?

 Focus (ELA) As you watch the video and listen to the story, think about what it means to be an interesting storyteller telling a cultural story.
 Does the storyteller keep her listeners fascinated by the story of Shulayen?
 How do you know?
 Observe what she does with her body, the instrument and her voice.

 Follow Up (ELA) If you were the storyteller, what would be your purpose for telling this story about Shulayen?
 How would you be sure you reached your purpose?
 For example, what would you do during the storytelling?
 What would you want your listeners to do?

 Frame (SS) What do you already know about the Native American culture?
 For example, how are stories and music part of their culture?

 Focus (SS) Shulayen is a character in Native American folklore.
 As you listen to the storyteller, listen for clues about the Native American culture that created this story.
 For example, what language or vocabulary is used that reflects the Native American culture?

 Follow Up (SS) How does the story of Shulayen connect with what it is like to grow up in your neighborhood or community?
 For example, are there “coyote spirits” in some girls and boys who you know?
 Explain your answer, and how you would respond to someone who spoke to you with a “coyote spirit.”